ullataponen/statistics-client/README.md

 ## What is the goal of this project?

-This project's purpose is to use React library to fetch and display REST API data on a responsive and easy-to-use UI.
+This project's purpose is to practice using React library to fetch and display REST API data on a responsive and easy-to-use UI.

 ## Used technologies